m0smith/malabar-mode/README.md

 ### The 3 faces of malabar-mode

-The malabar minor mode has three different integrations: an interactive groovy shell (repl), a malabar HTTP server (service), and the external project manager like maven or gradle (pm).
+The malabar minor mode has three different integrations: an interactive groovy shell (repl), a malabar HTTP server (http), and the external project manager like maven or gradle (pm).
 Each of the integrations is managed seperately.
 That is, compiling a file using the service will not load that class into the repl.
-As such, the functions will be named so it is obvious which integration is used:  `malabar-repl-` , `malabar-service-`, or `malabar-pm-`
+As such, the functions will be named so it is obvious which integration is used:  `malabar-repl-` , `malabar-http-`, or `malabar-pm-`

 Here is a list of available interactive commands by integration, with default keybindings where applicable: